Life Sciences Expertise

 Data Integrity in Life Sciences

-The extent to which all data are complete, consistent, and accurate throughout the data lifecycle.
+Data integrity is the extent to which data is complete, consistent, and accurate throughout its lifecycle.

-The integrity of data generated by highly regulated life sciences companies is critical, because properly recorded information is the basis for manufacturers to assure product quality, safety and efficacy prior to product approvals and subsequently placing them onto the markets for human use.
-Data Integrity is also important for quality control procedures during manufacturing to ensure patient safety.
-As global regulatory focus on Data Integrity increases, companies that fail to comply may face penalties ranging from public warning letters to criminal charges and product removal from the marketplace.
+Data integrity in highly regulated life sciences companies helps ensure product quality, safety, and efficacy prior to product approvals and subsequently placing them on the market.
+It’s also important for quality control procedures during manufacturing to ensure patient safety.
+Companies that fail to comply might face penalties like public warning letters, criminal charges, and product removal from the marketplace.

-At USDM Life Sciences, we know that data integrity and data management are critical elements of your quality system.
-We can assess your current data integrity system and provide a tailored improvement plan to build a data integrity program that fits with your company’s risks and priorities.
-This plan will address data integrity policies, training, and culture, and ensure that your quality system is fully integrated with best practice data integrity principles from supplier quality to internal audits to management review.
+USDM Life Sciences knows that data integrity and data management are critical elements of your quality system.
+We can assess your current data integrity system, then provide a tailored improvement plan that fits with your company’s risks and priorities.
+This plan will address data integrity policies, training, and culture.
+It will also help ensure that your quality system integrates best practices for supplier quality, internal audits, and management review.

 Compliant Data Management Solutions for Your Life Sciences Organization

-Specifically, 21 CFR Part 11 says that if you choose to use a computer system to maintain, create, or modify records required by the predicate rules, then you must do certain things to control those records.
-If you choose to use eSignatures, you must comply with the requirements in this regulation.
+Specifically, 21 CFR Part 11 says that if you use a computer system to maintain, create, or modify records required by the predicate rules, then you must do certain things to control those records.
+If you use eSignatures, you must comply with the requirements in this regulation.

 Digital Signature Collection and Storage